SpauldingRidgeAdvisory/SuiteTalk/README.md

 - Up and running in 10 minutes or less!
 - Proven in the field (over 1.7 million successful NetSuite transactions processed)

+## About Spaulding Ridge
+[Spaulding Ridge](https://spauldingridge) is a leading Advisory and Technology implementation firm.
+We are passionate about helping business leaders use technology and data to make better, faster decisions.
+Our clients maximize the return on their technology investment through tailored solutions, process automation and effective business enablement.

+Spaulding Ridge is an official Oracle Netsuite partner offering implementation and integration services.